Minnesota Department of Health (MDH) partners with medical providers to offer radon education and lung cancer prevention initiatives.

 Physicians, nurses and health care professionals are in an ideal position to educate patients and the larger community about this potentially preventable cause of lung cancer death.
 We believe working with hospitals, cancer centers, and clinics would be an ideal opportunity for partnership.

-Cancer Survivors Against Radon (CanSAR) is a nonprofit organization founded in Illinois in 2004 that works to share the stories of those whose lives have been affected by radon-related lung cancer.
-It includes members from all over the world and focuses on drawing attention to the very real risk of radon through advocacy and education.
-Visit their website to read a letter written to physician’s by a CanSAR member and lung-cancer survivor.
+Cancer Survivors Againts Radon (CanSAR) is a nonprofit organization founded in Illinois that works to share stories of those whose lives have been affected by radon-induced lung cancer.